KrishnanShwetha/linkedTree/README.md

 # linkedTree

-This project invole implementing a simple java program for a linked Tree.
+This project involes implementing a simple java program for a linked Tree.
 A linked Tree is a data structure that consists of a set of data records(nodes) linked together and organized by references(links or pointers).

 This program consists of :